 Young people aged 17 and under are required to attend school Monday to Friday.
 Those above school age can either continue their studies or take part in post compulsory activities designed to improve their employment skills.

 Young people will also have the opportunity to engage in a wide range of programs designed to address the contributing factors to their offending (also known as criminogenic needs), life skills, emotional well-being and rehabilitation in addition to recreation.
 These programs include but are not limited to: Army Cadets, Emergency Services Cadets, barista training, hip hop classes, AFL, rugby, basketball, mental health awareness, sexual health, offence specific counselling, substance use and healthy relationships.

 The structured day and programs and services delivered at Banksia Hill Detention Centre are aimed at developing and enhancing a young person’s skills set, promoting responsible citizenship, reducing the likelihood of offending and enabling young people to lead law abiding and positive lives in the community.

-Regional Youth Justice Services currently operate in the Goldfields, Mid-West Gascoyne, West Kimberley, East Kimberley and the Pilbara regions.
+Youth Justice Services currently operate in the Goldfields, Mid-West Gascoyne, West Kimberley, East Kimberley, Pilbara and the southern regions.

 - supervision and support of young people on community orders